theNewDynamic/stevebacher.com/content/issue/guns.md

 Along with the vast majority of Americans, I support, and will fight for:

 * **background checks** for _all_ gun sales including private sales and trades between individuals,
-* restricting **military-style weapons**, such as automatic and semi-automatic weapons, and devices which turn non-automatics into automatics or semi-automatics, such as bump stocks, to use by the military and the police only,
+* restoring the assault weapons ban, restricting **military-style weapons**, such as automatic and semi-automatic weapons, to use by the military and the police only,
+* **banning bumpstocks** and any other devices which turn non-automatics into automatics or semi-automatics,
 * **banning high capacity magazines**
 * preventing **convicted domestic abusers** from possessing guns,
 * creating a system to fairly identify and exclude people with **serious mental illnesses** from obtaining guns,
 * **banning silencers,**
 * **banning online sales of guns and ammunition,**
-* making **gun licenses** more like automobile drivers licenses, with required education and testing in the safe use and storage of guns and ammunition;
+* making **gun licenses** more like automobile drivers licenses, with required education and testing in the safe use and storage of guns and ammunition, and required insurance;
 * raising the **minimum age for buying a gun to 21,**
 * creating a **waiting period of at least three days** between the request for a permit to buy, which initiates a background check, and the purchase, and
 * **repealing gun manufacturer liability immunity.**